 - Small foam brush

-- Clear polyurethene
+- Clear Polyurethane

-- Pour a small amount of the liquid gold leaf into the clam shell and using the foam brush, brush the gold leaf on the inside of them shell.
+- Pour a small amount of the liquid gold leaf into the clam shell and using the foam brush, brush the gold leaf on the inside of the shell.
 It goes on very easily and the coverage is so smooth.

-On a buffet table with Aplico Ocean Dinnerware
+On a buffet table with Aplico Dinnerware

 The gold leaf salt cellars look pretty on a table with candles and flowers.
 Or use them on a buffet table.
 I like to use trivets (that Brent made) to give a little height on a table with platters bowls.